IBM/storage-fusion/install/2.8Scripts/readme.md

 - jq to be installed
 - Skopeo should be installed with minimum version of 1.13
 - oc cli should be installed in mirroring host
-- oc-mirror utility with 4.15v or latest should be installed if redhat images are going to be mirrored
+- oc-mirror utility with 4.15v or latest should be installed if redhat or DataFoundation images of 4.15v are going to be mirrored
 - For tag based mirroring without self-signed certificate using Docker, insecure registry need to be setup, follow https://www.oreilly.com/library/view/kubernetes-in-the/9781492043270/app03.html

 Ensure all the required repository auths are added in the pull-secret.json file.